-Professor Nigel Klein is a member of AHRI Faculty.
-He is Professor and Consultant in Paediatric Infectious Diseases and Immunology at Great Ormond Street Children’s Hospital, London, and the Institute of Child Health, University College London (UCL).
-He trained at UCL and has degrees in Anatomy and in Medicine.
-He went on to establish and lead the Infectious Diseases and Microbiology Unit at the Institute of Child Health until 2014 and established and led the Department of Infection at UCL for five years until 2008.
-He leads Paediatric Infection Research at UCL.
+Professor Nigel Klein is a member of AHRI faculty.
+He is professor and consultant in paediatric infectious diseases and immunology at Great Ormond Street Children’s Hospital, London, and the Institute of Child Health, University College London (UCL).
+He trained at UCL and has degrees in anatomy and in medicine.
+He went on to establish and lead the infectious diseases and microbiology unit at the Institute of Child Health until 2014 and established and led the department of infection at UCL for five years until 2008.
+He leads paediatric infection research at UCL.
 He has a particular interest in viral and bacterial infections of vulnerable young children, particularly understanding a child’s immune responses to infection and improving the care of children with HIV infection.
 He has a growing interest in the host microbiome and how it impacts on antibiotic treatment and the pathogenesis of inflammatory diseases.
-Nigel joined the Africa Centre for Population Health in 2016 as lead on Paediatrics.
+Nigel joined AHRI in 2016 as lead on paediatrics.

 Click here for a full list of publications.

 Selected Recent Publications

 Gates, L., Klein, N. J., Sebire, N. J., & Alber, D. G. (2021).
 Characterising Post-mortem Bacterial Translocation Under Clinical Conditions Using 16S rRNA Gene Sequencing in Two Animal Models.
 FRONTIERS IN MICROBIOLOGY, 12, ARTN 649312.